July 21st 2022

-Looking to buy a new home in Toronto but need to sell your old place first?
+Are you looking to buy a new home in Toronto but need to sell your old place first?
 If so, you probably have a lot of questions around what fees to expect when taking these two exhilarating steps.

-One of the fees you’ll be expected to pay is your real estate agent’s commission—plus the commission for the buyer’s agent.
+One of the fees you’ll be expected to pay?
+Your real estate agent’s commission—plus the commission for the buyer’s agent.
 These commissions are calculated as a percentage of your home’s final sale price, which can have a significant impact on how much you actually earn from the transaction.

 And that’s just one piece!
-Below we're breaking down how REALTOR® fees work in Toronto and what buyers and sellers need to know to get the most value for dollars, and have the smoothest experience possible.
+Below we're breaking down how REALTOR® fees work in Toronto, and what buyers and sellers like you need to know to get the most value for dollars, and have the smoothest experience possible.
 We’ll answer questions like:

-REALTORS® are service providers.
-Whether you’re a buyer or seller, they assist you with every aspect of the real estate process, from navigating legal paperwork to handling negotiations and more.
-And like most things in life, you truly do get what you pay for.
+REALTORS® are service providers!
+Whether you’re a buyer or seller, they’re there to assist you with every aspect of the real estate process, from navigating legal paperwork, to handling negotiations (and more).

 In Toronto and other cities in Ontario, the standard real estate commission is 5%, which is usually split equally between the buyer’s agent and the seller’s agent.
 For example, if a home in Toronto sold for $1,000,000, the total real estate commission paid would be $50,000—or $25,000 to each agent.